aumonmes/Openbox-Pipemenus/README.md

 ## pipe-virsh.py
 This is a pipemenu to manage virtual machines using `virsh`.
-It uses Python 3 and it does not have any kind of configuration.
+It uses Python 3.

 ### Usage
 ```xml